 How to Find Joy in Growing Older

-My book, Voices from My Heart, was recently published.
-The first chapter discusses what it feels like to be old.
-I often ask seniors that question and I receive a multitude of answers.
+I often ask seniors what it feels to be old, and I receive a multitude of answers.
 One person told me they use the word “older” instead of “old.”
 To her it feels good to grow older, but not be old.
 Another person told me when her body doesn’t do what it is supposed to do, she feels old.

 Celebrate Who You Are